Hu Shih: Autobiography

 The 184-page Autobiography at Forty (四十自述) is the only autobiography written by Hu Shih himself.

+Part of his autobiography was translated into English and French, and published in the bilingual edition, My Early Education (Hermits United.
+2025).

 Fiction prose and poetry

 In 1920, Hu Shih published the collection of his poems Experiments (zh: 尝试集, chángshì jì).

 The following excerpt is from a poem titled Dream and Poetry, written in vernacular Chinese by Hu.
 It illustrates how he applied those guidelines to his own work.